April 2019 Hpakant jade mine collapse

 On 22 April 2019, a landslide triggered the collapse of a jade mine near Maw Wun Kalay, Hpakant, Kachin State, Myanmar, trapping at least 54 miners.
 The deaths of four miners were confirmed, along with the later deaths of two rescue workers.
-The remaining miners are presumed to be dead.
+The remaining miners were presumed to have died.

 Collapse

 At 23:30 MMT, a mud-filled pond at a jade mine in Hpakant collapsed.
 The mud and tailings in the pond buried miners below it in up to 30.5 metres of mud.
 At the time, the miners were asleep in their residences, which were located below the mine.
 The miners belonged to two different companies: Myanmar Thura and Shwe Nagar Koe Kaung, while the mine was operated by Unity Co.
-A photo taken some time before the mine collapse and posted to Facebook showed a large pool of water being formed above the miners, while the Myanmar Thura company mined against the earth under the water.
+A photo taken some time before the mine collapse and posted on Facebook showed a large pool of water being formed above the miners, while the Myanmar Thura company mined against the earth under the water.

 Rescue efforts

 Rescue efforts were started on 23 April, the morning after the collapse.
 The efforts were coordinated by the local government and welfare organizations.
 According to Tin Soe, a politician representing the area, removing the mud "could cost millions of dollars."
-He also said that "they won’t survive.
+He also said that "they [the miners buried under the landslide] won’t survive.
 It is not possible because they are buried under mud."
 Four bodies were recovered.
 The search for more miners was cancelled on 26 April, after another landslide killed two of the rescue workers.